thatreligionmajor/Week-3-Excuse-Generator/README.md

 # Excuse Generator

 ## Description
-This is a basic HTML and JS web app for creating imaginative excuses for any occasion.
+This is a sleek and lightweight HTML and JS web app for creating imaginative excuses for any occasion.

 ### Features
 - Random Excuse Generation: The app generates random excuses from predefined arrays of subjects, verbs, objects, and dependent clauses.